wizardlink/linuxware/modules/hyprland/README.md

 Whether to configure and enable the [hypridle] package.
 Be mindful that it may not auto-start, I have yet to find why but even though it configures to start after `graphical-session.target`, that isn't reached in Hyprland sometimes.

-### hyprlock.enable

-Whether to configure and enable the [hyprlock] package, by itself it does nothing but when [hypridle] is also enabled it will automatically call [hyprlock] after a 120 second timeout.

-### hyprlock.background

-A path to an image that will be used as background when [hyprlock] is invoked.

 ### scripts.screenshot.enable